Kākāpō

-Its anatomy typifies the tendency of bird-evolution on oceanic islands.
-With few predators and abundant food, kākāpō exhibit island syndrome development, having a generally-robust torso physique at the expense of flight abilities, resulting in reduced shoulder- and wing-muscles along with a diminished keel on the sternum.
+The anatomy of the kākāpō typifies the tendency of bird-evolution on oceanic islands.
+With few predators and abundant food, kākāpō exhibit island syndrome development, having a generally-robust torso physique at the expense of flight abilities, resulting in reduced shoulder- and wing-muscles, along with a diminished keel on the sternum.
 Like many other New Zealand bird species, the kākāpō was historically important to Māori, the indigenous people of New Zealand.
-It appeared in many of their traditional legends and folklore.
-It was also heavily hunted and was used as a resource by Māori (both for its meat and for its feathers, which were used to make highly-valued pieces of clothing).
-Rarely, Kākāpō were kept as pets.
+It appears in Māori mythology.
+Heavily hunted in the past, it was used by the Māori both for its meat and for its feathers.